|From the time of USCIS receiving your application to the time where you become a US Citizen, right now the process may

 photo during that appointment.
 Make sure that you get a receipt.
 Do not miss it!
 If you do, contact me as soon as

-*** 5. Roughly 6 months (or more) after your biometrics appointment you will receive another letter from USCIS.
-This time
+*** 5. Roughly 9 months (more or less) after your biometrics appointment you will receive another letter from USCIS.

-you will have to go to San Francisco for your interview.
+This time you will have to go to San Francisco for your interview.
 Do not miss your interview!
-If you do, contact me as soon as
+If you do, contact me as

-possible.
+soon as possible.
 To see what an interview may look like, in English or with Spanish subtitles click here.
-Remember this video
+Remember this

 Now, that you went to your interview you have a gray envelope.
 Inside, you will find a letter (form M-652) with the name of